 Front and Rear-Hinged Models: The front-hinged model is best suited to "momentary" activations such as mouse-clicks.
 It enables the foot to relax against the pedal between activations.
 For users such as transcriptionists who operate in a "press to play - release to stop" environment or users who perform large numbers of "drag and drop" actions, the rear-hinged model is recommended as the foot is positioned in the most relaxed orientation while activating the switch.

-Free Programming Software: Users can download powerful programming software for both Windows and Mac environments.
+Programmable in both Windows and Mac Environtment: Powerful programming software is available for both Windows and Mac environments.
 Software Development Kits are also available for a range of alternative OS.

 Macro Programming: Macros are a great productivity tool for generating commonly used phrases, or combinations of key actions and modifiers.
 The XK-3 Triple Action Foot Pedal provides a pool of approximately 1000 characters which can be distributed among the three pedals.